 Guns in Combat

 The 3D Castlevania games also got into the act in Curse of Darkness.
-In that game, protagonist could findd a hidden gatling gun which allowed him to plow through enemies with an infitie number of bullets.
+In that game, protagonist could find a hidden Gatling gun which allowed him to plow through enemies with an infinite number of bullets.
 The gun was strong, but also fired very quickly, making it quite useful for enemy mobs.
 On top of that, Hector could craft the Machine Gun Shot, an Innocent Devil ability that fire short bursts of gun fire.

 Although these were the only heroes that could use guns, a few enemies also picked up on the usefulness of firepower.
 In Order of Ecclesia, antagonist Albus used the Agartha, a gun that could also be combined with glyphs to fire powerful magic bullets.

-And, of coruse, who could forget the deligtfully ridiculous Gatling Knight from Bloodlines.
+And, of course, who could forget the delightfully ridiculous Gatling Knight from Bloodlines.
 Here, at least, the enemy seemed half-way appropriate considering that the game took place against the backdrop of World War I.